easysoa/EasySOA/README.md

 ## Introduction

 Turns Nuxeo into a simple service registry.
-Contains also a "Service Finder" web client, that allows to scrape web pages during navigation and send found WSDLs to Nuxeo through a custom REST API.
+Contains also a "Discovery by browsing" web client, that allows to scrape web pages during navigation and send found WSDLs to Nuxeo through a custom REST API.

 *NOTE: This demo code is neither fully functional nor stable.*